digdog/UIDickBar/README.markdown

-## Update ##

-I try to analysis the problems underlying the UIDickBar, and conclude in here: [**Problems and the Solution for UIDickBar**](http://digdog.tumblr.com/post/3729884380/problems-and-the-solution-for-uidickbar), read it if you're interested.

-## UIDickBar, An Awful Idea. ##
+# UIDickBar, An Awful Idea. #

 [#Dickbar][1], new feature from Twitter for iPhone, now available for your iOS app too.

 ![](https://github.com/digdog/UIDickBar/raw/master/Screenshots/Landscape.png)

+## Update ##

+Problems underlying the UIDickBar are analyzed and concluded here: [**Problems and the Solution for UIDickBar**](http://digdog.tumblr.com/post/3729884380/problems-and-the-solution-for-uidickbar), read it if you're interested.

 ## Requirement ##